marq24/emacberry.com/_docs/3200-liveshare.md

 ## Share your location via a custom URL {#customurl}

-You can specify a custom URL to which GPSLogger going to send a simple GET-Request including our current position as decimal latitude & longitude values, ~~as well as your Android Device ID (in case you want to be able to distinguish between multiple GPSLogger instances on your backend)~~ as URL parameters, all as plain text, not encoded & **not encrypted**.
+You can specify a custom URL to which GPSLogger going to send a simple GET-Request including our current position as decimal latitude & longitude values, as URL parameters, all as plain text, not encoded & **not encrypted**.
 A timout of 5 seconds for the request will be used.

+Additional to the defined time interval in which the app is going to send the current location of the device to your specified URL, the app will send on _Start/Stop recording_ and _Pause/Continue recording_ events additional requests that contains and additional parameter `cmd` (with the event type as value) in order to allow you further server side actions.

 <i class="fa-solid fa-hand-point-up fa-fw"></i> You might like to add some sort of ID to your URL, if you want to be
 able to distinguish between multiple GPSLogger installations on your backend.